pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

     tensorflow-probability==0.11.1
 ```

-#### Example 2: Create a container on Bridges-2
+#### Example: Create a container on Bridges-2

 When the container you need is not present on Bridges-2 already, you
 can pull one from a given URI.
-Run the following commands to pull a
+Run the following commands in an interactive session to pull a
 container to Bridges-2.
+See the section on [interactive
+sessions in the Bridges-2 User Guide](https://www.psc.edu/resources/bridges-2/user-guide#interactive-sessions)
+ for details on the interact command.

 This example pulls a container from Docker
 Hub.

 ```shell